malachi43/introduction-to-API/README.md

 - Point your browser to `http://localhost:3000/api/v1/rooms` to see the available rooms.

-- Test other endpoints located in index.js using the http verbs (GET, POST, DELETE, PATCH)
+- Test other endpoints located in index.js using the appropriate http verbs (GET, POST, DELETE, PATCH)